Harold E. Wilson: Marine Corps service

 Harold Edward Wilson was born on December 5, 1921, in Birmingham, Alabama, and attended Central Park Elementary and Ensley High School.
 He enlisted in the Marine Corps Reserve and was assigned to active duty on April 20, 1942.
 During World War II, he served overseas for 27 months and was stationed on Midway Island.
 In addition to his Pacific service, he was stationed at Parris Island, South Carolina; Camp Lejeune, North Carolina; and Portsmouth, Virginia.
 He was honorably discharged on October 20, 1945, with the rank of sergeant.

 Two years later, he re-entered the Organized Marine Corps Reserve, joining the Birmingham unit.
 Recalled to active duty in August 1950 after the outbreak of the Korean War, he was assigned to Company G, 3rd Battalion, 1st Marines, 1st Marine Division.
 Arriving with his unit in Korea in November 1950, he participated in the Wonsan landing, and later fought in the Battle of Chosin Reservoir and in the first United Nations counteroffensive.
 Following the April 23–24, 1951, action in which he was wounded and earned the Medal of Honor, he was evacuated to Yokosuka Naval Hospital in Japan and five months later returned to the United States.
 He was awarded a meritorious promotion to master sergeant in June 1951 and commissioned a warrant officer in August 1952.
 In December 1962, he assumed the post of adjutant at the Marine Corps Engineer Schools, Camp Lejeune, and the following December was assigned to Force Troops, Fleet Marine Force, Atlantic, serving as adjutant and personnel officer of the 2nd Tank Battalion.

 Wilson was also a veteran of the Vietnam War, serving with Marine Aircraft Group 13 prior to being assigned as 6th Marine Corps District Personnel Officer in November 1968.
 He retired from the Marine Corps in February 1972.

 Wilson died in Lexington, South Carolina on March 29, 1998.
 He is buried in Woodridge Memorial Park, Lexington, South Carolina.

-Decorations and honors

-A complete list of his decorations and medals includes: the Medal of Honor, the Bronze Star with Combat "V," the Purple Heart with four Gold Stars indicative of five awards, two Presidential Unit Citations, the Good Conduct Medal, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, the National Defense Service Medal, the Korean Service Medal with three battle stars, the Korean Presidential Unit Citation, and the United Nations Korea Medal.